EdgeNet-project/edgenet-project.github.io/pages/running-experiments.md

       name: Continent
 ```

-And here is the command to launch it (provide the correct path to your `kuheconfig` file):
+And here is the command to launch it (provide the correct path to your `kubeconfig` file):

 ```bash
 kubectl --kubeconfig /path/to/kubeconfig.cfg apply -f deployment.yaml